dirk/hipster/README.md

   * Videogames (MobyGames?)
 * Write more test cases (different types of media/titles)
 * Double check our metadata types.
 I think OG is lacking some of the more detailed ones.
+* Migrate Wikipedia parser into module/parser layout like IMDb.

 ## Contributing